vmsmith/CookBook/fowl_pheasant_roast.md

 2. Cover and let cool to room temperature.

 3. When it cools, submerge the pheasant in the brine and keep it in the fridge for 4 hours.

+### Onion Sauce
+1. Sauté onions and shallots
+2. Deglaze with white wine
+3. Add pheasant stock and some fresh thyme
+4. Reduce a bit
+5. Thicken with potato starch
+6. Remove from heat and stir in some crême fraiche